 Table 1 shows how only the purposes of the system block are discussed rather than any suppositions about how those purposes will be met.
-By focusing on the purposes, the methods of failure can be identified separately from the technology.
+By focussing on the purposes, the methods of failure can be identified separately from the technology.
 A functional failure mode and effects analysis (FFMEA) links the purposes with the technology to create Postulated Initiating Events (PIEs).

-3.2.
-Postulated initiating events
+3.2 Postulated Initiating Events

-The FBS for the DEMO fuel cycle was used as a basis for the FFMEA, along with the safety breakdown structure outlined by Pinna et al. [4].
-For each system block, the part of the FBS applicable to that group was isolated and the relevant parts of a safety breakdown structure were considered.
+The functional breakdown structure for the DEMO fuel cycle was used as a basis for the FFMEA, along with the safety breakdown structure outlined by Pinna et al. [4].
+For each system block, the part of the functional breakdown structure applicable to that group was isolated and the relevant parts of a safety breakdown structure were considered.
 Table 2 gives an example of how a PIE is created for function P2-5-1-1 (release of long-term storage isotopes for fuelling).